dotnext/training/README.md

-Training modules from EMC dotnext
+Training modules from Dell EMC dotnext
 ================================

 Welcome to the official training modules from the Dell EMC dotnext team.
 Here we will maintain all of our training material that we build ranging from general 101 level topics through advanced hands on workshops.